arttuka/reagent-material-ui/README.md

 Namespace `reagent-material-ui.styles` contains helper functions and components from `@material-ui/core/styles`.

+#### material-ui-pickers

+This library also includes date and time picker components from [Material-UI Pickers](https://material-ui-pickers.dev/).

+Namespace `reagent-material-ui.pickers` contains all components from `@material-ui/pickers`.

+Namespace `reagent-material-ui.cljs-time-utils` contains an utility package that lets you use the pickers with `cljs-time` (`goog.date`) date objects.
+The locale prop must be an instance of `goog.i18n.DateTimeSymbols`.
+The default locale is used if no locale prop is given.
+See the example project for a usage example.

 ### Common pitfalls in Reagent/React interop

 * Some components want to have a React node as a prop.
 A Reagent component is not good enough and will just result in